ViktorXs/learning-python/README.md

 Finished things that may have wrong naming conventions etc. I will still keep them as they are and will not change for the sake of keeping track, how well I already progressed and learned python.

 # Changelog
+26.07.2021
+- Paused learning the python course, but will continue, when it's possible.
+Changes of plans lead me to begin learning with Nuxt.JS :)

+23.07.2021
+- Finished chapter "Flask"

 12.07.2021
 - Finished chapter "Diverses" with all its Sub-chapters